oroinc/documentation/api/index.rst

 The documentation for the server-side developers can be found in :ref:`API Developer Guide <web-api>`.

+.. admonition:: Business Tip

+    Looking for the |open source B2B eCommerce platform| that can meet your business needs?
+Make sure to check our comprehensive platform comparison page.

 .. include:: /include/include-links-dev.rst
+   :start-after: begin

+.. include:: /include/include-links-seo.rst
    :start-after: begin

 .. toctree::